 The project takes up this challenge by asking how national labour-market institutions influence (1) the participation of national workforces in the gig economy and (2) its regulation.
 It is expected (1) that the extent and types of gig work, and the motives for it, are institutionally conditioned and thus different between economies.
 Similarly, it is hypothesized (2) that the coverage and contents of regulatory proposals, drafted by the social partners, is influenced by labour-market institutions.
-Empirically, these hypotheses are tested (1) through a large-N survey of gig workers active on the freelancer.com portal and (2) through semi-structured interviews with gig requesters, platform representatives, and gig workers in the global North and South.
+Empirically, these hypotheses are tested (1) through large-N analyses of gig workers active on the freelancer.com portal and (2) through semi-structured interviews with gig requesters, platform representatives, and gig workers in the global North and South.

 5 Interview Episodes together with Frederik Fahning (co-founder of the Platform ZenJob) entitled ’Future of Work Insiders: Conversation with Frederik Fahning and Andrea Herrrmann’

 by Stevan Vujasinovic [web]

 Interview entitled ‘In the future, we could all be giggers’